 - Stable patients

-- Consult cardiology, urgently if cardiac tamponade suspected
+- Consult cardiology urgently if cardiac tamponade is suspected (See “Management of cardiac tamponade”).

-- Consider a cardiothoracic surgery consult if a surgical approach for pericardial fluid removal is indicated.
+- Consult cardiothoracic surgery if surgical is indicated.

 Pericardiotomy: the creation of an opening in the pericardium to allow continuous drainage of pericardial fluid (externally or into the pleural space)